trosie3/UofODataViz_Final_Project/Queries/database_instructions.md

-# how to create, login locally, and code for notebooks
+# How to create, login locally, and code for notebooks

-## to set up clouddata base (first time through only)
+## To set up cloud database (first time through only)
  - go to AWS
  - login
- - follow instuctions set up a new RDS instance for pdAdmin
+ - follow instructions set up a new RDS instance for pgAdmin
  - get endpoint and follow next steps

 ## To connect to the cloud database (for the team after intial set up from step above)